AdaptiveResonance/MC.exe_Majestic_Update_Project/Main-Release/Readme.txt

 + Implemented passive HP Regen
 +-Implemented Civil servant wages
 + Ranger Class Completely Redefined
-+ Added English and Russian language packs (Seperate file)
++ Added English and Russian language packs (Separate file)
 + 10HP for all chars
-+ Increase flee rate 5% (balanced with new HP values)
++ Increase flee rate by 5% (balanced with new HP values)
 + Blade DMG rebalanced
-+ Ranger visibility and Mage to lesser extent
++ Ranger visibility and Mage to a lesser extent
 + Faster and longer range on missiles
 + Smoothed out the unit cost equation to be less exponential
 + Improved One Card Monty